mongodb/docs/source/datetimes.rst

 Reading Time
 ------------

-As previously mentioned, by default all :py:class`datetime.datetime` objects returned by PyMongo will be naive but reflect UTC (i.e. the time as stored in MongoDB).
-By setting the ``tz_aware`` option on :py:class`~bson.codec_options.CodecOptions`, :py:class`datetime.datetime` objects will be timezone-aware and have a ``tzinfo`` property that reflects the UTC timezone.
+As previously mentioned, by default all :py:class:`datetime.datetime` objects returned by PyMongo will be naive but reflect UTC (i.e. the time as stored in MongoDB).
+By setting the ``tz_aware`` option on :py:class:`~bson.codec_options.CodecOptions`, :py:class:`datetime.datetime` objects will be timezone-aware and have a ``tzinfo`` property that reflects the UTC timezone.

-PyMongo 3.1 introduced a ``tzinfo`` property that can be set on :py:class`~bson.codec_options.CodecOptions` to convert :py:class`datetime.datetime` objects to local time automatically.
+PyMongo 3.1 introduced a ``tzinfo`` property that can be set on :py:class:`~bson.codec_options.CodecOptions` to convert :py:class:`datetime.datetime` objects to local time automatically.
 For example, if we wanted to read all times out of MongoDB in US/Pacific time: